roman-milk/roman-milk.github.io/teachers-confused-mind.md

+===

- ****** Teacher's Confused Mind Ch.
-14-15 ****** bysadkins116© Linda screamed when her body convulsed as waves after waves of pleasure coursed to her extremities.
+Linda screamed when her body convulsed as waves after waves of pleasure coursed to her extremities.
 Her arms and legs lying limply beside her, her strength sapped from the effort and orgasm.

  Beth rolled off her friends, she looked over at Josh and beamed, "Did I please you Master?"